rob-myers/rob-myers.github.io/articles/tech1.md

 ### React Refresh

-But should we really use `React.useState` as we did above?
-It seems a little strange to ignore the state setter.
+We finish by further justifying our (somewhat odd) usage of `React.useState` i.e. sans the state setter.

-We've justified things by claiming direct DOM mutation provides performance benefits.
+So far, we've justified things by claiming direct DOM mutation provides performance benefits.
 But there's also a reason specific to `React.useState`.
-Whilst working in a development environment, it is possible to textually edit React components [without losing their internal state](https://www.npmjs.com/package/react-refresh).
+Whilst working in a development environment, it is possible to textually edit React components [without losing their instances internal state](https://www.npmjs.com/package/react-refresh).
 See this in action by editing one of our CodeSandboxes.
-Importantly, we'll use this to develop and debug sophisticated Game AI.
+We'll use this important devtool to develop sophisticated Game AI.